pyinstaller/pyinstaller/doc/source/Tutorial.rst

 A buildproject subdirectory will be created in the specfile's directory.
 This is a private workspace so that Build can act like a makefile.
 Any named targets will appear in the specfile's directory.
-For --onedir configurations, that include distproject, which is the directory you're interested in.
-For a --onefile, the executable will be in the specfile's directory.
+For ``--onedir`` configurations, that include distproject, which is the directory you're interested in.
+For a ``--onefile``, the executable will be in the specfile's directory.

 In most cases, this will be all you have to do.
-If not, see When things go wrong and be sure to read the introduction to Spec Files.
+If not, see `When things go wrong`_ and be sure to read the introduction to `Spec Files`_.

 |GOBACK|